harness/developer-hub/docs/continuous-delivery/gitops/connect-and-manage/argocd/byo-argo-to-harness.md

   - /docs/continuous-delivery/gitops/byo-argo-to-harness
 ---

-This topic describes how to manage a Bring Your Own Argo CD (BYOA) setup in Harness.
+In this topic, learn how to manage a Bring Your Own Argo CD (BYOA) setup in Harness.

 ## Bring Your Own Argo CD (BYOA)

-You can import an existing Argo CD setup and it's entities directly into Harness GitOps.
+You can import an existing Argo CD setup and its entities into Harness GitOps.
 We call this Bring Your Own Argo CD (BYOA).

-In addition, when you install the Harness GitOps Agent in your existing Argo CD cluster as part of BYOA, you can map Argo CD projects to Harness Projects.
-Harness will import all the Argo CD project entities (applications, clusters, repos, etc.) and create them in Harness automatically.
+In addition, when you install the Harness GitOps Agent in your existing Argo CD cluster as part of BYOA, you can map Argo CD projects to Harness projects.
+Harness imports all the Argo CD project entities (applications, clusters, repos, and so on) and create them in Harness automatically.

 Also, whenever new entities are created in the mapped Argo CD projects, they are added to Harness automatically.